Do French Bulldogs Snore?

 Moreover, allergic reactions can also put pressure on your Frenchies’ airways, causing them to snore more than usual.
 Therefore, you have to keep your Frenchie in a clean environment that does not have dust, smoke, pollens, or other allergens.

 Snoring can also be a result of the tumor.
-So, if your dog is snoring excessively, contact your vet and follow their instructions!
+So, if your dog is snoring excessively, contact your vet and follow his instructions!